 Welcome to the History of Art Department at UC Berkeley.
-The department is among the smallest of the top dozen art history programs in the country with 16 faculty members, about 50 graduate students, and 100 or so undergraduate majors.
+The department is among the smallest of the top dozen art history programs in the country with roughly 16 faculty members, about 50 graduate students, and 100 or so undergraduate majors.
 Over the last 30 years, the National Research Council (NRC) has consistently ranked UC Berkeley's program among the top three.
-In the most recent NRC ranking, it appeared in first place, tied with another program.
 The department’s traditional strengths are in European and Asian Art, but in the past five years, we have expanded our coverage of the art of the Americas to include Pre-Columbian and Latin American as well as the full range of modern and contemporary American art.

 The department’s offices are located in Doe Library on the Berkeley campus on the fourth floor of the finest humanities research library on the West Coast.
 We are situated in close proximity to both the department’s Visual Resources Center, which curates a substantial and growing body of digital images, and to the Art History/Classics Library.
 Many of the History of Art graduate seminars are held in the Jean Bony Seminar Room of this noncirculating library.
 Some further examples of the Berkeley program’s special resources are the annual Judith K. Stronach Travel Seminar, the annual Mary C. Stoddard Lecture in the History of Art, and the Curatorial Preparedness Initiative (funded over six years from the Mellon Foundation for a total of $1,250,000).

 For information regarding Department events, see the Events page on the department website.

 For information regarding Faculty books, see the Books by Faculty section on the department website.